julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ## ✦ 12.
 Hyssop (Hyssopus officinalis)
 A powerful purifier from biblical and folk traditions, hyssop was sprinkled at thresholds to drive out disease and dark spirits.

-✧ Folklore: Psalm 51 names hyssop as sacred; Appalachian healers hung it by doors during epidemics.
+- Folklore: Psalm 51 names hyssop as sacred; Appalachian healers hung it by doors during epidemics.
-✧ Magical Properties: Spiritual cleansing, healing, elevation.
+- Magical Properties: Spiritual cleansing, healing, elevation.
-✧ Growing Tip: Grows well in full sun and pots.
+- Growing Tip: Grows well in full sun and pots.
 Keep near front steps for daily blessings.

 ---

 ## ✦ 13.
 Vervain (Verbena officinalis)
 A sacred herb of enchantment and peace, vervain was placed at doors to protect homes and honor deities.

-✧ Folklore: Druidic rites, Roman offerings, and French folk magic all treasured vervain for door and hearth blessings.
+- Folklore: Druidic rites, Roman offerings, and French folk magic all treasured vervain for door and hearth blessings.
-✧ Magical Properties: Peace, protection, sacred rites.
+- Magical Properties: Peace, protection, sacred rites.
-✧ Growing Tip: Easy to grow in containers.
+- Growing Tip: Easy to grow in containers.
 Loves sun and light watering.

 ---

 ## ✦ 14.
 Wormwood (Artemisia absinthium)
 Used to guard against spirits, plague, and witchcraft, wormwood was hung in bunches over doors or burned at thresholds.

-✧ Folklore: Slavic grandmothers swept thresholds with wormwood; German midwives hung it to protect newborns.
+- Folklore: Slavic grandmothers swept thresholds with wormwood; German midwives hung it to protect newborns.
-✧ Magical Properties: Spirit banishing, psychic defense, threshold magic.
+- Magical Properties: Spirit banishing, psychic defense, threshold magic.
-✧ Growing Tip: Drought-tolerant and striking in pots.
+- Growing Tip: Drought-tolerant and striking in pots.
 Keep away from pets.

 ---

+## ✦ 15.
+Lavender (Lavandula spp.)
+Not just for inside!
+Bundles of lavender were hung by front doors to calm households, attract love, and deter thieves.

+- Folklore: Stuffed into shoes, placed at door thresholds for peace.
+- Magic: Harmony, sleep, gentle warding.
+- Growing Tip: Drought-tolerant and striking in pots.

+---

+## ✦ 16.
+Rosemary (Rosmarinus officinalis)
+“Where rosemary grows, the woman rules.”
+It was planted by thresholds for fidelity and strength.

+- Folklore: Brides carried it, but it was also burned at doorways during plague times.
+- Magic: Memory, love, purification.
+- Growing Tip: Drought-tolerant and striking in pots.

 ## ✦ Blessing the Doorway